Safe Ministry Records Online (SaMRO)

 It is essential that all of our churches keep precise, accurate and enduring records of all people in any way connected with our church – even very briefly.

 To help our churches maintain the high standard necessary, we now offer Safe Ministry Records Online (SaMRO).
 This is a database designed for any church to use as a safe, secure, easy to use system for maintaining the electronic aspect of parish Safe ministry records.
-It is hosted, run and maintained by the Professional Standards Unit and is offered at no cost to any church in the Diocese of Sydney.
+It is hosted, run and maintained by the Office of the Director of Safe Ministry (ODSM) and is offered at no cost to any church in the Diocese of Sydney.

 Here is a partial list of features and good reasons to consider moving your Safe Ministry records to the system: